 UpdateableClassifier

 Code coverage for CheckClassifiers is 62%.
 Check Classifier is a test class created for examining the capabilities and finding problems with classifiers.
 It is created to ensure robustness and correct operation.
 This class contains main logic of the program and has methods and function which implements classification verifying data type of the attributes of input data.
-While analyzing code coverage Emma, excludes lines of code written for exceptions viz for try and catch which is approximately more than 400 lines of code.
+While analyzing code coverage Emma, excludes lines of code written for exceptions i.e., for try and catch which is approximately more than 400 lines of code.
 Hence considering this, code coverage for this class if substantially good that out of 3623 instructions 2245 instructions are covered and validated.
+Also there is usage of overridden methods which are not calling the super class methods and as such it’s not being covered in the tests.

+We have generated EclEmma report as JArchitect didn’t provide coverage for our project.